genellann/Align/README.md

 ## JSDocs
 Please download or fork the repo and open [/docs/index.html](/docs/index.html) in a web browser

+I am currently figuring out how to run jsdocs with webpack so you will not see the jsdoc plugin in the webpack.config.js as of yet.
+The docs here were generated with grunt in another project structure.
 ## Credits
 This project used the [webpack-library-starter](https://github.com/krasimir/webpack-library-starter) project